How to make barbecues more sustainable

 Sustainably harvested wood with an FSC label

-In our assortment, you'll find Boni Selection charcoal that comes from sustainably harvested wood which is clearly identified by the FSC label on the packaging.
+In our assortment, you'll find Boni Selection and Everyday charcoal that comes from sustainably harvested wood which is clearly identified by the FSC label on the packaging.
 This means we can guarantee that there is no illegal wood in our charcoal, and that the wood has been harvested sustainably and with respect for local ecosystems.
-The Everyday charcoal has been certified since 2019.

-The FSC-certified wood that is used for the Boni Selection charcoal comes from the mellifera, a native acacia tree from Namibia in South Africa.
+The FSC-certified wood that is used for our charcoal comes from the mellifera, a native acacia tree from Namibia in South Africa.
 The tree sucks up huge quantities of water, which stops other shrubs from growing.
 The result is desertification and significant consequences for local ecosystems, so sustainable harvesting of the mellifera has a positive effect on the environment and it helps the local population by offering an extra source of work and income.

 New destination for waste material

 An awful lot of production processes create waste material, but that isn’t necessarily destined for the waste bin.
 We can recover and use this material, in this case, to make more sustainable barbecue fuel.
 That increases the range of alternatives we offer and reduces the waste mountain.